chloecousin/Butterflies/README.md

 # The Butterfly Effect

 ## Project Overview
-The World Economic Forum states that Biodiversity is _'critically important'_ for 5 reasons, as it:

-1. Ensures health and food security
+The World Economic Forum states that Biodiversity is _'critically important'_ for 5 reasons, as it: ensures health and food security, helps fight disease, benefits business, provides livelihood, protects us
-2. Helps fight disease
-3. Benefits business
-4. Provides livelihood
-5. Protects us

 The butterfly population has been widely studied across the world over the last decades.
 The butterflies are indeed thought to be one of the best indicators of a healthy environment.
 As they have short life cycles, they have quick responses to environmental changes.
 The purpose of this analysis is to :
 - understand how the butterflies population varies and
-- predict its evolution over the next years as external factors in the context of climate change
+- predict its evolution over the next years in the context of climate change

 To do so, we are conducting here a Time series analysis and trying different models:
-- First using univariate models (SARIMA, Prophet)
+- First with univariate models (SARIMA, Prophet)
-- Then, using multivariate models (VAR, Prophet) and using external factors to optimize the model accuracy
+- Then, with multivariate models (VAR, Prophet) and using external factors to optimize the model accuracy

 ## Key Findings
 In the last notebook, I try to predict the butterfly population evolution, with the following steps and findings: